GrumpyCockatiel/raytools/README.md

 ```

 #### Handle Custom Formatting
-Sets the `InnerHTML` property for now.
+Sets the `InnerHTML` property for now so be careful.
 Will change to send back only the HTML element.

 ```javascript
 function formatDate(item) {